Untergiesing-Harlaching: Untergiesing

 Untergiesing comprises the borough's northern end, limited by the river in the west, the high cliff on the east, the Humboltstraße to the north, and the Candidstraße, part of Munich's Mittlerer Ring ring road system, to the south.

 Siebenbrunn

 Siebenbrunn is located south of Untergiesing, sandwiched between the high cliff to the east and the river to the west.
-An important landmark is the Tierpark Hellabrunn (Munich Zoo), located in the district's south-west area, on the river.
+An important landmark is the Tierpark Hellabrunn (Munich Zoo), located in the district's southwest area, on the river.

 Harlaching and Neuharlaching

-The hospital Klinikum Harlaching, which opened on 18 November 1899, is located in the Harlaching district.
+The Klinikum Harlaching hospital, which opened on 18 November 1899, is located in the Harlaching district.